carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 Next we have a named constructor, ``Create``, which will build a KaleidoscopeJIT instance that is configured to generate code for our host process.
-It does this by first generating a JITTargetMachineBuilder instance using that clases's detectHost method and then using that instance to generate a datalayout for the target process.
+It does this by first generating a JITTargetMachineBuilder instance using that classes' detectHost method and then using that instance to generate a datalayout for the target process.
 Each of these operations can fail, so each returns its result wrapped in an Expected value [3]_ that we must check for error before